Filtering and partitioning data

 };

-i.e. Filter is applied to the objects before passing them to the process method, while Select objects can be used to do further reduction inside the process method itself.
+Filter is applied to the objects before passing them to the process method, while Partitions exist independently.

 Filtering and partitioning together